Zhengyl26/MPaDiffusion/README.md

+Note:This version of the code is for reference only; our complete code is being updated and will be provided subsequently, coming soon.

 This repository presents the PyTorch implementation of the research work outlined in the paper [A unified framework of multi-modal property-aware diffusion model for 3D reconstruction and on-demand design].
 Unlike conventional diffusion-based approaches that focus solely on image-level tasks, this project introduces a novel unified framework that integrates multi-modal data fusion, property-aware guidance, and flexible 3D structure generation, enabling end-to-end 3D reconstruction and customizable design based on user-specified properties.